Mitrano-sensei/Kiwiziz/README.md

 ### Set-up

-* Add your php, symfony and npm installation folder to your `PATH` environment variable.
+* Add your php, symfony and npm installation folders to your `PATH` environment variable.

 * Go to the root of the kiwiziz directory:
     ```sh